 The research has been far more positive on the impact and predictive power of high expectations if combined with high aspirations.
 Research suggests that having high expectations is most beneficial if done at the start of the school year or at the beginning of a new project, as this allows them to approach it with no negative pre-conceptions or ideas.

 Having high expectations of themselves has been found to help students answer more questions correctly on a quiz.
 Likewise, much research has focused on the impact that parental and teacher expectations has on student performance.
-In most case, this has been found to help raise student performance.
-A word of caution must be sounded though, as if expectations are excessively high and unrealistic this can cause stress and anxiety.
+In most cases, this has been found to help raise student performance.
+A word of caution must be sounded though, as when expectations are excessively high and unrealistic, this can cause stress and anxiety.

 This study suggests that having high aspirations and expectations are important.
 However, blanket wide interventions targeting all students may be unsuccessful as many of them already have high levels of both.
 Programmes targeting selected students who have low aspirations and expectations would likely yield far better results for the time, energy and cost that would be required.